Cynnwys

 Home Office police recorded crime open data tables

-These tables, published by the Home Office, contain police recorded crime figures broken down by Community Safety Partnership, quarterly period, and individual offence code.
+These tables, published by the Home Office, contain police recorded crime figures broken down by Community Safety Partnership, quarterly period and individual offence code.

 Crime Severity Score

-7. Crime and specific demographic breakdowns
+6. Statistics about crime and specific demographic breakdowns

 The following datasets contain data with these specific demographic breakdowns: